2024-25 Student & Parent Handbook

 UNIFORM DRESS CODE

 All clothing must fit appropriately, be conservative and modest.
 Excessively tight-fitting or loose-fitting items are not allowed.
 All items must match the color AND description listed below for each area of the dress code.
+Colors referred to in the dress code should closely match the colors shown below:

 REGULAR DAY DRESS CODE